Toprak Razgatlıoğlu

-Toprak Razgatlıoğlu (born 16 October 1996) is a Turkish motorcycle road racer who currently races for ROKiT BMW Motorrad WorldSBK Team in the Superbike World Championship.
-Razgatlıoğlu currently has three Superbike World Championship titles: 2021 with the Yamaha factory Superbike team, ending Jonathan Rea's six-year reign, 2024 with BMW, the manufacturer's first title and 2025.
+Toprak Razgatlıoğlu (/tr/; born 16 October 1996) is a Turkish motorcycle road racer who, from 2026, rides for Prima Pramac Yamaha MotoGP in the MotoGP World Championship.
+Razgatlıoğlu holds three Superbike World Championship titles: 2021 with the Yamaha factory Superbike team, ending Jonathan Rea's six-year reign, 2024 and 2025 with the BMW Motorrad WorldSBK Team, the manufacturer's first two titles.
 He is the first Turkish Superbike World Champion and the rider with the most wins for both Yamaha and BMW in the championship, with 37 and 39 total victories, respectively.

-He is well known for his 'stoppie' celebration.
+Razgatlıoğlu is well known for his 'stoppie' celebration.
 He is also known for his dominating record, being called a Superbike equivalent to Marc Márquez.
-He is set to race for the Prima Pramac Racing team on board a Yamaha YZR-M1 in 2026, a year before the new 2027 regulations, and in doing so will become the first MotoGP rider hailing from Turkey.
-He will become the first WSBK rider since Loris Baz to switch to MotoGP and the first WSBK champion since Ben Spies.
+He joined Pramac Racing for the 2026 season, the year before the 2027 Regulation change, and became the first MotoGP rider hailing from Turkey.
+He is the first WSBK rider since Loris Baz to switch to MotoGP and the first WSBK champion since Ben Spies.

 Early life

-Born in Alanya, Razgatlıoğlu is the second son of Turkish stunt motorcyclist Arif Razgatlıoğlu who was known as "Tek Teker Arif" ("Wheelie Arif").
-His father died, together with his girlfriend who was riding on the pillion seat, following a motorcycle accident in Antalya on 17 November 2017.
+Born in Alanya, Razgatlıoğlu is the second son of the Turkish stunt motorcyclist Arif Razgatlıoğlu, who was known as "Tek Teker Arif" ("Wheelie Arif").
+His father, together with his girlfriend who was riding on the pillion seat, died following a motorcycle accident in Antalya on 17 November 2017.

 Career

 Early career

-Razgatlıoğlu competed in the Red Bull MotoGP Rookies Cup in 2013 and 2014, finishing 10th and 6th overall respectively.
-He finished first in the 7th race of the 2014 season in Sachsenring, Germany.
+Razgatlıoğlu competed in the Red Bull MotoGP Rookies Cup in 2013 and 2014, finishing tenth and sixth overall respectively.
+He finished first in the seventh race of the 2014 season in Sachsenring, Germany.

 Razgatlıoğlu won his debut race in the European Superstock 600 Championship on 5 October 2014 at Magny Cours aboard a Kawasaki ZX-6R.

 Razgatlıoğlu won the 2015 European Superstock 600 Championship aboard a Kawasaki ZX-6R.